 DRIVER’S LICENSE AND CDL EXPIRATIONS

-The Division of Vehicles shall extend the terms of drivers' licenses and identification cards for all Kansas residents with State driver's licenses that expired beginning on March 12, 2020, and who are not able to renew at a State driver's license examination office due to the State's COVID-19 response.
+The Division of Vehicles shall extend the terms of drivers' licenses and identification cards for all Kansas residents with State driver's licenses and identification cards that expired or will expire on March 12, 2020, through September 15, 2020, and who are not able to renew at a State driver's license examination office due to the State's COVID-19 response.

 DRUG AND ALCOHOL TESTS